Sanchi Stupa No. 2: Influence from the northwest

 It is thought that the earliest reliefs from the last quarter of the 2nd century BCE were produced by craftsmen from the area of Gandhara in northwestern Indian, a central Indo-Greek region, because they left mason's marks in Kharoshthi (a script used around the area of Gandhara), as opposed to the local Brahmi script.
 This seems to imply that these foreign workers were responsible for some of the earliest and sometimes quite foreign motifs and figures that can be found on the railings of the stupa.

 Around the time of the first reliefs at Stupa II, in 115 BCE, the embassy of Heliodorus from the Indo-Greek king of Taxila named Antialkidas, visited the court of the Sungas king Bhagabhadra in Vidisha, about 6 km away from Sanchi.
 In Vidisha, Heliodorus established the Heliodorus pillar in a dedication to Vāsudeva.
 This would indicate that relations between the Indo-Greeks and the Sungas had improved by that time, that people traveled between the two realms, and also that the Indo-Greeks readily followed Indian religions.

 Floral designs

-The vast majority of the oldest medallions and half-medallions (293 out of 455) simply consist in a lotus motif.
-And 126 additional medallions and half medallions represent a lotus with another motif.
+The vast majority of the oldest medallions and half-medallions (293 out of 455) simply consist of a lotus motif.
+A further 126 additional medallions and half medallions represent a lotus with another motif.
 Some motifs take on Hellenistic decorative forms.

 Buddhist symbols

-Parmi les médaillons, les symboles purement Bouddhistes sont assez rares, bien qu'apparaissent par endroit les motifs de triratna, de palmette (visible déjà dans le Châpiteau de Pataliputra, 3ième siècle av.
-J.-C.), au milieu des multiples motifs de lotus.

-Among the medallions, purely Buddhist symbols are quite rare, although the motifs of triratnas, palmettes (already visible in the Pataliputra capital, 3rd century BCE), appear in places, in the middle of multiple lotus motifs.
+Among the medallions, purely Buddhist symbols are quite rare.
+However, motifs of triratnas and palmettes (already visible in the Pataliputra capital, 3rd century BCE) appear in places, amidst multiple lotus motifs.

 Later period (circa 15 BCE)

-About a century later, some more descriptive reliefs were added, and often superimposed on the earlier ones, which clearly show the evolution of Buddhist during the intervening period.
+About a century later, some more descriptive reliefs were added, and often superimposed on the earlier ones, which clearly show the evolution of Buddhist art during the intervening period.
 This time, the reliefs are much more Buddhist in character, and are contemporary with the reliefs on the torana gateways of the Great Stupa at Sanchi.